andreorvalho/zombie_invasion/README.md

 1. Change the way we render app to show a component that renders all other components

-2. Add tests for backend, frontend and cypress
-3. complete first feature
+3. complete first feature(specs for everything)
-4. add error handling for example no more than chars that is allowed
 5. Change the representation of location

-6. js tests
+Feature 1:
+Register survivors: Provide a form to add new survivors to the database.
+The form should contain fields for the survivor’s name, age, gender, last location (latitude, longitude) and inventory.